Q-Diffusion: Quantizing Diffusion Models: Method

-We run the denoising process of DDIM \cite{song2020denoising} on CIFAR-10 \cite{krizhevsky2009learning} with a sampling batch size of 64, and compare the MSE differences between the full precision model and the model quantized to INT8, INT5, and INT4 at each time step.
-As shown in \fig{tstep_mse}, there is a dramatic increase in the quantization errors when the model got quantized to 4-bit, and the errors accumulate quickly through iterative denoising.
-This brings difficulty in preserving the performance after quantizing the model down to low precision, which requires the reduction of quantization errors at all time steps as much as possible. \paragraph{Challenge 2: Activation distributions vary across time steps.} To reduce the quantization errors at each time step, we follow the common practice in PTQ research \cite{Nagel2020UpOD, li2021brecq} to calibrate the clipping range and scaling factors of the quantized model with a small set of calibration data.
+We run the denoising process of DDIM \cite{song2020denoising} on CIFAR-10 \cite{krizhevsky2009learning} with a sampling batch size of 64, and compare the MSE differences between the full-precision model and the model quantized to INT8, INT5, and INT4 at each time step.
+As shown in \fig{tstep_mse}, there is a dramatic increase in the quantization errors when the model is quantized to 4-bit, and the errors accumulate quickly through iterative denoising.
+This brings difficulty in preserving the performance after quantizing the model down to low precision, which requires the reduction of quantization errors at all time steps as much as possible. \paragraph{Challenge 2: Activation distributions vary across time steps.} To reduce the quantization errors at each time step, previous PTQ research \cite{Nagel2020UpOD, li2021brecq} calibrates the clipping range and scaling factors of the quantized model with a small set of calibration data.
 The calibration data should be sampled to resemble the true input distribution so that the activation distribution of the model can be estimated correctly for proper calibration.
-Given that the diffusion model takes input from all time steps, determining the data sampling policy across different time steps becomes an outstanding challenge.
-Here we start by analyzing the output activation distribution of each layer in the UNet model across different time steps.
+Given that the Diffusion model uses the same noise estimation network to take inputs from all time steps, determining the data sampling policy across different time steps becomes an outstanding challenge.
+Here we start by analyzing the output activation distribution of the UNet model across different time steps.
 We conduct the same CIFAR-10 experiment using DDIM with 100 denoising steps, and draw the activations ranges of 1000 random samples among all time steps.
 As \fig{act_tstep} shows, the activation distributions gradually change, with neighboring time steps being similar and distant ones being distinctive.

-The fact that output activations distribution across time steps are not always the same further brings challenges to quantization.
-Calibrating the UNet model using a single time step will cause overfitting to the activation distribution of this specific time step, while not generalizing to other time steps.
-For instance, here we try to calibrate the quantized DDIM on the CIFAR-10 dataset with the commonly used BRECQ~\cite{li2021brecq} method, and compare it with the PTQ model without calibration.
+This is also echoed by the visualized $\Vec{x}_t$ in \fig{fig:diffusion}.